Perak: Administrative divisions

 Perak is divided into 12 districts (daerah), 81 mukims, and 15 local governments.
-There are district officers for each district and a village headperson (ketua kampung or penghulu) for each village in the district.
-Before the British arrived, Perak was run by a group of relatives and friends of the Sultan who held rights to collect taxes and duties.
+There are district officers for each district and a village chief (ketua kampung or penghulu) for each village in the district.
+Before the British arrived, Perak was run by a group of relatives and friends of the sultan who held rights to collect taxes and duties.
 The British developed a more organised administration following Perak's integration into the Federated Malay States (FMS).
 The FMS government created two institutions, the State Council and the Malay Administrative Service (MAS).
 The two institutions encouraged direct Malay participation and gave the former ruling class a place in the new administrative structure.
-Most of the Sultan's district chiefs removed from authority at that time were given new positions in the State Council, although their influence was restricted to Malay social matters raised in council business.
-The Sultan and the district chiefs were compensated for their loss of tax revenue with a monthly allowance from the state treasury.
+Most of the sultan's district chiefs removed from authority at that time were given new positions in the State Council, although their influence was restricted to Malay social matters raised in council business.
+The sultan and the district chiefs were compensated for their loss of tax revenue with a monthly allowance from the state treasury.

-The role of the local penghulus changed considerably when they were appointed no longer by the Sultan but by the British Resident.
+The role of the local penghulus changed considerably when they were appointed no longer by the sultan but by the British Resident.
 Colonial land policy introduced individual landholding, thereby making land a commodity, and the penghulu were then involved in matters relating to this property.
 The Perak State Council was established in 1875 to assist the British Resident in most administrative matters.
 It also brought together the Malay chiefs and Chinese leaders (Kapitan Cina) to deal with certain administrative issues relating to Perak's growing Malay and Chinese populations.
 The State Council also helped provide education and training to assist Malays in qualifying for government positions.
 When the post of the FMS Resident was abolished, other European-held administrative posts were gradually occupied by local appointees.
 As in the rest of Malaysia, local government comes under the purview of state government.

 On 26 November 2015, it was announced that the Batang Padang District sub-district of Tanjung Malim would become Perak's 11th district, to be called Muallim.
 Sultan Nazrin officiated at its formal creation on 11 January 2016.
-On 9 January 2017, the Sultan proclaimed Bagan Datuk the 12th district of the state.
+On 9 January 2017, the sultan proclaimed Bagan Datuk the 12th district of the state.
 The proclamation marked the start of transformation for the district, one of the biggest coconut producers in Malaysia.